emotechlab/ASRClients/README.md

 You can install them via `pip3 install -r requirements.txt`

-### If Dependency Installation Failed
+### Troubleshooting
-`pyaudio` might failed with a single pip command as it relies on other libraries.
+`pyaudio` might failed with a single `pip` command as it relies on other libraries.
 Here is a detailed instruction on fixing it:

-On MaxOS:
+On MacOS:
 ```shell
 # Install brew, skip if you have it already.
 mkdir homebrew && curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew